aws/graph-notebook/src/graph_notebook/nbextensions/opencypher_syntax/static/README.md

-# SPARQL Syntax
+# openCypher Syntax

-Highlights syntax using Codemirror's SPARQL mode if the cell beings with %%sparql
+Highlights syntax using Codemirror's Cypher mode if the cell beings with %%oc or %%opencypher